 About the Foundation

-The Library Foundation, Inc. was established in 1975 to support the Bismarck Veterans Memorial Public Library.
-Our mission is to enrich publicly-funded Library services by raising private funds to enhance collections, resources and facilities.
+The Bismarck Library Foundation, Inc. was established in 1975 to support the Bismarck Veterans Memorial Public Library.
+Our mission is to enrich publicly-funded library services by raising private funds to enhance collections, resources and facilities.

 Raised the funds to construct library coffee shop in 2007

-Established Endowment Fund, which has grown to over $1.24 million since 2001
+Established Endowment Fund, which has grown to $2 million since 2001

-Makes annual contributions for children's and teen programming, books, computer equipment and much more
+Makes annual contributions for library programming, expanded collections, technology upgrades, and much more

 Bismarck Public Library was established in 1917 in a building funded by Andrew Carnegie at 6th Street and Thayer Avenue.
 In 1963, a modern building was erected at 6th Street and Avenue A to provide more space.
 The new Veterans Memorial Public Library honored World War II and Korean War veterans.
 It was about 17,000 square feet.

 A major library expansion was completed in 1989, giving the library 70,000 square feet of space and a new name: Bismarck Veterans Memorial Public Library.
-The facility occupies the block between 5th and 6th streets north of Avenue A. Today the library has more than 7,000 visitors each week.
-More than 44,000 people have library cards.
+The facility occupies the block between 5th and 6th streets north of Avenue A. Today the library welcomes more than 7,000 visitors each week, with digital resource checkouts also growing.
+More than 46,000 people have library cards.